 All published books by Avi Sion can also be consulted free of charge in the Google Books and Google Play facilities.
 They are also available in WordPress.com and for subscribers to read in Scribd.com.
 Shorter works can be found in Tumblr.com.
 The abstracts and tables of contents of all the books can be consulted at Blogger.com.

 Please read the Copyright Notice.
 The writings published in TheLogician.net have all been copyrighted by their author at different times, and are thus under the full protection of international and pan-American copyright conventions.

 Other external services: Check out AVI SION’S BLOG, which highlights various discoveries and ideas found in The Logician.
 You may post comments at the blog.
 The Logic Forum is a place where you can publish (free of charge) articles on logic, epistemology and related philosophical or scientific topics.
 The latter service also has a Guestbook and a Discussion Area to encourage feedback from you.
-(The Comments facility on The Logician website has been discontinued.)Subscribe!
-To be included in our MAILING LIST, and receive occasional news or articles, enter your name (or alias) and email address in the box below, and click on Go.
+(The Comments facility on The Logician website has been discontinued.)
+See also the book listings in the Open Library and in Online Books.